 Following xray is of a 23 years old male who got injured following a motor vehicle accident.

 There is a fracture of the proximal phalanx of the little finger and it was treated by splintage with plaster slab.

 Xray of Fracture of Proximal Phalanx of Middle Finger

 Following xray is of 34 years old male who had a injury to his right hand following a motor vehicle accident.

-The xray shows fracture of proximal phalanx of middle finger
+The xray shows a fracture of the proximal phalanx of the middle finger

 The fracture was treated with closed reduction and kwire fixation under Carm image intensifier.

 Hand Fracture Images – Fracture of Third and Fourth Ray Proximal Phalanx